 Working Principle of Transformer:

-Transformer’s working principle is based on mutual inductance between the two circuits, which are linked by a common magnetic flux.
+The transformer’s working principle is based on mutual inductance between the two circuits, which are linked by a common magnetic flux.

 Types of Transformers: